 - Which ALTcoins other than Bitcoin to invest in?

 - Bitcoin Vs Ethereum: Which to choose?

 - My advice to a Bitcoin Crorepati

 So that was about Bitcoin Taxation in India (2021).
-There are still doubts about tax on crypto gains in India.
+There are still doubts about the tax on crypto gains in India.
 Or how to calculate tax on cryptocurrency gains.
 But sooner or later, there will be full clarity about income tax on cryptocurrency.
-I hope you found this article on taxation of cryptocurrency in India (2021) useful.
+I hope you found this article on the taxation of cryptocurrency in India (2021) useful.
 I will update it with more information as and when once more clarity is made available by our Indian tax authorities about how are Bitcoins taxed in India?